cakephp/docs/en/development/testing.rst

 -----------------------

-If you are testing mailers, controller components or other classes that require routes to be loaded and URLs to be resolve you will need to load routes.
+If you are testing mailers, controller components or other classes that require routes and resolving URLs, you will need to load routes.
 During the ``setUp()`` of a class or during individual test methods you can use ``loadRoutes()`` to ensure your application routes are loaded::